 Glycerin is generally considered safe and well-tolerated for most individuals.
 However, like any skincare ingredient, some people may experience potential side effects when using products containing glycerin.
 Here are a few possible side effects:

-- Allergic Reactions: Although rare, some individuals may be allergic to glycerin.
+1. Allergic Reactions: Although rare, some individuals may be allergic to glycerin.
 Allergic reactions can manifest as redness, itching, hives, or swelling of the skin.
 If you experience any of these symptoms, discontinue use and consult a healthcare professional.

 It’s important to note that side effects can vary from person to person, and individual sensitivities or allergies may play a role.
+If you have concerns, it’s advisable to consult a dermatologist or healthcare professional for guidance.

 Does Glycerin Clog Pores?

-To answer that question, I will employ the help of the system of comedogenic rating.
+We have linked thicker consistencies, similar to glycerin’s, with clogged pores and acne breakouts.
+But is glycerin pore clogging?
+To answer that question, I use the help of the system of comedogenic rating.
 Common ingredients in skincare products are rated on a scale of 0–5.
 The higher the number is, the higher the chances are that your pores may get clogged.

 Generally, values of 2 and below are unlikely to cause clogged pores.
 So, products containing ingredients with these scores are considered non-comedogenic.

 My oily-skinned friends, you can rejoice!
-Glycerin has a comedogenic rating of 0!
-This means that glycerin does not clog pores in any way, shape, or form.
+Glycerin has a comedogenic rating of 0, this means that glycerin does not clog pores in any way, shape, or form.

 Want to check the ingredients list of your favorite product?
 Or want to see if a product has the potential to clog your pores?
 Check out our free pore-clogging ingredient checker here!